den0620/dotfiles/README.md

 Place you desired background as `~/.config/niri/background.png`

-Move swaybg.service to `~/.config/systemd/user/` and `systemctl --user enable swaybg.service --now`
+Move swaybg.service to `~/.config/systemd/user/` and `systemctl --user enable swaybg.service --now && systemctl --user add-wants niri.service swaybg.service`

 ## waybar

-There are niri/workspaces, niri/keyboard, caps (though i think it fell off), date, wttr.in, ram, power, dgpu state, backlight, charge, tray
+There are niri/workspaces, niri/keyboard, caps (though it fell off and i haven't felt like fixing it), sound, date, wttr.in, ram, power, dgpu state, backlight, charge, tray

 ## note
 Thanks to the *lgaboury* for the good [waybar example](https://github.com/lgaboury/Sway-Waybar-Install-Script)

 Fonts are from [Nothing](https://nothing.by/)

+Background is "Grozny" from [Stanley Donwood](https://www.slowlydownward.com/selected-works/) edited to fit 2880x1800